 These tests may not show what's causing breathing problems.
-So, you may have other tests as well, such as a cardiopulmonary exercise test.
+So you may have other tests as well, such as a cardiopulmonary exercise test.
 This test measures how well your lungs and heart work while you exercise on a treadmill or bicycle.

 Two tests that measure the oxygen level in your blood are pulse oximetry and arterial blood gas tests.
-These tests also are called blood oxygen tests.
+These tests are also called blood oxygen tests.

 Pulse oximetry measures the blood oxygen level using a special light.
 For an arterial blood gas test, your doctor inserts a needle into an artery, usually in your wrist, and takes a sample of blood.
 The oxygen level of the blood sample is measured.